Flight-Free-UK/flight_free_uk_website/source/posts/how-to-travel-by-coach.html.markdown

 #### Travelling overnight

 Taking an overnight coach is the ultimate in budget travel, as you save on a hotel or hostel, and it can work out much cheaper than a sleeper train.
-It’s very rare you will get a bed, though, so it won’t be the most comfortable night's sleep.
+It’s very rare you will get a bed, though, so it won’t be the most comfortable night’s sleep.
 A travel pillow, eye mask and earplugs can really help, and waking up in a new exciting destination will make all that tiredness disappear…

 ## Tips for travelling by coach